 The full article provides a number of useful links and resources that you can use to determine if this type of business is for you, what pittfalls to look out for, and detailed informational content to help you along each of the 10 steps.

-We encourage you to read the full article, but we have listed the 10 steps here for you:
+We encourage you to read the full home care startup guide, but here we have listed Stephen's 10 steps for you:

 Determine the Structure of Your Business